wavebitscientific/datetime-fortran/README.md

 Returns an array of 3 integers: year, week number, and week day, as defined by [ISO 8601 week date](http://en.wikipedia.org/wiki/ISO_week_date).
 The ISO calendar is a widely used variant of the Gregorian calendar.
-The ISO year consists of 52 or 53 full weeks,
+The ISO year consists of 52 or 53 full weeks.
-A week starts on a Monday and ends on a Sunday.
+A week starts on a Monday (1) and ends on a Sunday (7).
 The first week of an ISO year is the first (Gregorian) calendar week of a year containing a Thursday.
 This is called week number 1, and the ISO year of that Thursday